XML Sitemap Generation for Headless

 Validation Steps

-- Inspect response headers via browser dev tools or
+• Inspect response headers via curl -I.

 Astro: Sitemap Integration with Content Collections